bifidokk/knowledge/tools/README.md

 * [Localxpose](https://localxpose.io/) - a reverse proxy that enables you to expose your localhost to the internet.
 It is an alternative to ngrok.
 * [PDF Wrench](https://pdfwrench.com/) - PDF merging tool
 * [Anbox](https://anbox.io/) - Run Android applications on any GNU/Linux operating system
+* [Cronhub](https://cronhub.io/) - The fastest way to schedule and monitor cron jobs